devalab/SynFormer/README.md

 `llm.py` contains the code to train and evaluate the model.
 All commands, including the ablation studies, are in `llm.sh`.
 The dataset can be found at `data/uspto50/uspto_50.pickle`.

+The code to our metric - Retrosynthesis Refinement Index (RRI), can be found at `benchmark.py,`, and the results of analyzing various algorithms with our metric can be found at `benchmark.ipynb`.

 Our model can be trained using the following command:
 ```python
 python llm.py \